Why Hospitality Staffing Is Harder Than Ever (And How to Solve It)

 Measurable Benefits for Hospitality Employers

-Partnering with a hospitality recruiting specialist delivers measurable business outcomes.
+Partnering with a hospitality recruiting specialist delivers measurable business outcomes that address the staffing challenges most directly affecting business performance and long term success.

-These improvements directly contribute to better operational performance, higher revenue potential, and a more stable workforce.
+These improvements directly contribute to better operational performance, higher revenue potential, reduced labor costs associated with chronic turnover, and a more stable hospitality workforce capable of meeting demand and delivering the consistent service quality that today’s guest expectations require.

 Building a Sustainable Hospitality Workforce for the Future

-Organizations that take a proactive, strategic approach will be better positioned to maintain service standards, improve operational efficiency, and compete in a challenging labor market.
+Organizations that take a proactive, strategic approach to workforce management will be better positioned to maintain service quality, meet guest expectations, improve operational efficiency, and compete effectively in a challenging labor market where the difference between a great guest experience and a damaging online review often comes down to whether the right hospitality workers are in the right roles on any given day.

 Partner with Patrice & Associates to Overcome Staffing Challenges

-With a network that spans coast to coast, across the US and Canada, with proven recruitment methodology, and deep industry expertise, their team delivers tailored solutions that improve hiring outcomes and support long-term growth.
+With a network that spans coast to coast across the US and Canada, a proven recruitment methodology, and deep industry expertise in hotel employment and hospitality workforce management, their team delivers tailored solutions that improve hiring outcomes, reduce labor costs associated with turnover, and support the long term success that every hospitality business is working toward.

 Back